PRGR Co., Ltd.

 Reports concerning the status of absenteeism due to illness, etc., are also made to management meetings, and appropriate response measures are then undertaken.

-In fiscal 2018, five traffic accidents occurred (four involving injuries, and one that involved damage to property); fortunately, none of these accidents was serious.
+In fiscal 2021, six traffic accidents occurred (six property damage accidents); fortunately, none of these accidents was serious.

 As a compliance activity unique to PRGR, the situation regarding “activities to promote zero traffic accidents” is confirmed at monthly sales meetings.